|Elliott Sound Products||Project 100|

 This approach is assumed in the schematic, and will generally be the easiest way to provide headphone capabilities for an amplifier that does not have this ability.
 If more than one set of headphones is required, you must use a separate attenuator for each output - do not simply parallel headphones.

-The "tip" of a stereo phone plug is the Left channel, the ring is the Right channel and the sleeve is Earth (Ground).
+The 'tip' of a stereo phone plug is the Left channel, the ring is the Right channel and the sleeve is Earth (Ground).
 If your amplifier has a balance control, you can check that the jack(s) are correctly wired by using the balance control to mute one channel.
+I suggest that you use standard ¼" (6.35mm) jack sockets rather than miniature types which are not as robust.

 Before connecting the unit to your amplifier, make sure that there are no wiring faults that present a short to the amplifier terminals.
 This can be tested with a multimeter, and you should also verify that the switch connects and disconnects the headphone attenuators and speakers in the correct manner.